-The fifth edition of my second multiplayer map pack includes twenty-four maps, all varying in size and layout.
+The fifth and final edition of my second multiplayer map pack includes twenty-four maps, all varying in size and layout.
 Version 1.4 includes two new maps.

 Features two new maps: "Water Sleepers", and "Flying Saucer Tour".

 Texturing/Shading retouched on "Generic America", "Battersea Odyssey", and "The Refuge".

 Congratulations in advance on 1,000 downloads.
 (It's at 933 at the time of this review, but I'm sure it's due to happen soon.)

 Make some single player maps.
 Then it won't feel like your detailing skills are being wasted when most people won't notice them in a EMFH game.

 Oh yeah, the maps.
 Your two new entries are fantastic.
 And they aren't arena maps, so I'd give you a 6 if possible for actually taking the more difficult route.

 Sharkie Lino on Aug 27th 2012, Version 1.3

 Liking these new additions, Wind!
 I also do like the SSM-free ones that you have for the smaller levels.

 I know you like using multiple sets and I can say that your use of them has definitely improved.
 I'm glad you're keeping the Jjaro and Pfhor sets to themselves now as, in my opinion, they really just don't go well with other sets.